VNTANA-3D/viewer-demo/docs/attributes.md

 auto: perspective
 ```
 ### cameraAspect (camera-aspect)
 Aspect ratio based on the current type of camera.
-Setting to `null` will calculate this value.
+Default values is computed so that
+model fits the screen from all possible rotation angles, if possible.

 ```
 Accepted Values: [0, Infinity)
 ```
 [Back to Top](#attributes-reference)
 ## Rendering
 Attributes available to control the scene rendering.
 Exposes various post-processing effects such as anti-aliasing,
- ssao, and tone mapping.
+ SSAO, and tone mapping.

 ### exposure
 Controls the level of exposure for tone mapping, affecting the perceived brightness of the scene.
-Default 1.
 ```
 Accepted Values: [0, Infinity)
 auto: 1